Orger: plaintext reflection of your digital self

 There is also second part where I'm explaining how it can be used to process Reddit, create quick tasks from Telegram messages and help with spaced repetition.
 If you're impatient, you can jump straight to a demo.

-I consume lots of digital content (books, articles, reddit, youtube, reddit, etc.) and most of it I find somewhat useful and insightful.
+I consume lots of digital content (books, articles, Reddit, Youtube, Twitter, etc.) and most of it I find somewhat useful and insightful.
 I want to use that knowledge later, act and build on it.
-But there's an obstacle: human brain.
+But there's an obstacle: the human brain.

 It would be cool to be capable of always remembering and instantly recalling information you've interacted with, metadata and your thoughts on it.
-Until we get augmented though, there are two options: first is just to accept it and live with it.
-You might have guessed this is not the option I'm taking.
+Until we get augmented though, there are two options: the first is just to suck it up and live with it.
+You might have guessed this is not an option I'm comfortable with.

 - convenience of access, e.g.: